bala-janakiraman/simple_tinyurl/README.md

 A very basic implementation of url shortener using Flask.

 ## Features
-* Create shortname/codes for web urls
+* Allow users to map a shortname/codes of their choice for web urls
 ex `'go' --> http://google.com`
-* Redirects using the shortname/codes
+* Redirects(using the shortname/codes)
 ex `http://localhost/go --> google.com`

-### Playing around
+### Want to play around?
-Requirements - Docker and docker-compose
+Requirements to run the project - Docker and docker-compose, thats it!

 `git clone <clone link>`
  `cd simple_tinyurl`
  `docker-compose up`

-Now you can access your own tinyurl site on `localhost`
+Now you can access your own tinyurl site on `http://localhost`

+### Tech stack used
+* Docker
+* Python flask
+* Nginx to front the uWSGI server
+* Redis as KV store

 ### Future improvements
 * ~~Dockerize~~